tomeryeh/demo/cabble/tutorial.geospatial.md

 Please refer to the [ElasticSearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/1.7/mapping-geo-point-type.html) to learn how to write the mapping.

-**Remember:** no geospacial search or filter will work if the mapping is wrong.
+**Remember:** no geospatial search or filter will work if the mapping is wrong.

 ## Advanced search

 In Cabble, when a new user is connecting, we need to populate the map with the other relevant actually connected users.
-To do so, we do an advanced search with a geospacial filter.
+To do so, we do an advanced search with a geospatial filter.

 Here is an example of such a query:
 ```javascript